liviucotfas/ase-web-and-cloud-applications-security/11 - Vulnerabilities - CORS (Cross-Origin Resource Sharing).md

 ## Step 3 - Performing the attack
 1. Check what gets displayed in the console for the second application.
-2. Update the `Main` method in the `Program` class as follows for the first application to enable CORS.
+2. Update the `Main` method in the `Program` class as follows for the first application to enable **CORS**.
 Note: Don't forget to update the port.
     ```
     var MyAllowSpecificOrigins = "_myAllowSpecificOrigins";